endorpersand/buddy-baeren/_projects/4_quadriga.md

   Where can I find him?
 {% endcapture %}
 {% capture quad-10 %}
-  Like I told you before, he was planning on meeting with his accomplice pirate bear to go over the final plan, but that was a while ago.
+  Like I told you before, he was planning on meeting with his accomplice pirate bear by the <b>restaurant down the road</b> to go over the final plan, but that was a while ago.
 You better hurry!
 {% endcapture %}

 <div class="baer-dialogue-group">